The Fields story

 The future arrives

-With rich, deeply-rooted history and a love of Texas, now passed from one Texas family to a new one, Fields will carry on the legacy of the generations that came before and work to keep the Texas dream and love of this land, alive and well for future generations to come.
+With rich, deeply-rooted history and a love of Texas, now passed from one Texas family to a new one, Fields will carry on the legacy of those that came before and work to keep the Texas dream and love of this land, alive and well for future generations to come.